BitcoinDesign/Guide/guide.md

 The Bitcoin Design Guide is divided into the following sections:

-- [Getting started]({{ '/guide/getting-started/introduction/' | relative_url }}) provides top-level overviews of common visual language, software, and best practices for bitcoin design collaboration
+- [Getting started]({{ '/guide/getting-started/introduction/' | relative_url }}) provides top-level overviews of common visual language, software, and best practices for design collaboration
 - [Onboarding]({{ '/guide/onboarding/introduction/' | relative_url }}) introduces new users to must know bitcoin terms, products, and features
 - [Private key management]({{ '/guide/private-key-management/introduction/' | relative_url }}) details the many techniques that can be used to store private keys
 - [Payments]({{ '/guide/payments/' | relative_url }}) covers the complexities encountered when sending and receiving bitcoin